danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 }
 ```

+This will ensure that the registered model is presented in the way we specify.
 You can omit any builder that you're not going to use.
 For instance, you don't have to provide an alert content builder if you don't intend to present your model in an alert.

-This will inject presentation contexts into the environment.
-We can use these contexts to present our model from anywhere in our app:
+The presentation will inject observable presentation contexts into the environment.
+We can use these contexts to present model values from anywhere within our app:

 ```swift
 struct ContentView: View {